FOREX-Euro edges up, still shaky on ECB and Greece

 * First Australian energy investment by Chow Tai Fook Enterprises

-"Most of the market has remained fairly short of euros.
-A good spot to take it (short-position) off," said Anderson.

-The divergence in monetary policies between the U.S., which is on track to tighten policy next year, and the European Central Bank, which is positioning itself for looser policy, has put the euro on track for weakness in 2015.
+LONDON Dec 22 The euro bounced back from two-year lows against a slightly weaker dollar on Monday, with Greece's presidential election and a batch of U.S. data on Tuesday the chief risks to a calmer holiday mood.

+Norway's crown, whose moves have been exaggerated in the past month by its sensitivity to shifts in oil prices, was the biggest faller, down around 1 percent as Brent and U.S. crude gave back overnight gains.

-Luc Coene is the latest ECB policymaker to point the way towards outright buying of government bonds to stimulate a still-moribund euro zone economy.
+The outlook into 2015 for the euro looks weak, with Luc Coene the latest European Central Bank policymaker to point the way towards outright buying of government bonds to stimulate a still moribund euro zone economy.

+Crossing that Rubicon -- effectively funding government deficits with newly-printed money -- is expected to test the bottom end of a range in which the euro has held for more than a decade against the dollar.

+"It's going to be interesting this week whether we can push a bit lower," said Jane Foley, a strategist with Rabobank in London.

 Greek Prime Minister Antonis Samaras, whose party is trailing the anti-bailout Syriza Party in opinion polls, may struggle to avoid a snap election in two remaining rounds of voting for his candidate for president, planned on Dec.
 23 and Dec.
 29.